-The result: the most sparkly ring that draws even more attention and light to your center stone.
-A road paved with diamonds if you will.
+The result is a scintillating setting that draws even more attention and light to your center stone.
+A pavé setting creates a road paved with diamonds if you will.

-Pavé settings are available for many of the setting styles you know and love.
+Pavé engagement rings are available for many of the setting styles you know and love.
 Vintage and modern settings often feature pavé set diamonds.
-Pavé diamonds are really small — typically .01-.02 carats.
-But adding many of these tiny pave diamonds packs a huge punch!
-If you’re looking for a setting that has a daintier or thinner band style, it will use micropavé diamonds, which are even smaller.
+Pavé diamonds are often smaller diamonds, typically .01-.02 carats.
+But adding many of these tiny pavé diamonds packs a huge punch!
+If you’re looking for a setting that has a daintier or thinner band style, it will use micro pavé diamonds, which are even smaller.

 Types of Pavé Settings